Oklahoma

 F. Process

 Pardon requires a public hearing, a majority vote by the Board, and a published recommendation.
 The applicant must submit a completed application form and documents relating to his conviction, including proof that fines and restitution have been paid (credit report, proof of employment and residence, etc.).
 The application must state specific reasons for applying.
-The instructions warn that pardon is not a sign of vindication of innocence.
+The instructions warn that pardon is not a sign of vindication or innocence.
 The Board takes into account acceptance of responsibility, remorse and atonement.
-Pardon Application, supra, at 4 (application form copied from federal pardon application form).

 The investigation of a pardon application is conducted by a Department of Corrections parole officer – the applicant is advised to be candid, and to present himself as a “responsible and productive citizen.” (“Information you might consider negative will not necessarily hurt your application.
 It may serve to show how you were able to overcome a problem and actually improve your chances of receiving a Pardon.”)
 When an applicant lives in a different state, information is requested from authorities there about employment and living arrangements.
 The application with a report from the D.O.C. is then submitted to the Board for consideration.
-Pardon and Parole Board, Policies and Procedures Manual, supra, Policy 004-10 (Pardon Consideration).
+Pardon procedures are set forth in Chapter 20 of Title 515 of the Oklahoma Administrative Code.
+See Okla.
+Admin.
+Code § 515:20-13-1 et seq. for application review and hearing procedures.

-Recommendations must be posted on the Board’s website.
+Results from a Board meeting “will be posted on the Board’s website in a timely manner but not later than twenty (20) business days after the meeting.
+Results from a Board meeting will remain posted on the Board’s website for no less than sixty (60) days following the meeting.”
 Okla.
 Admin.
-Code § 515:1-5-2(b).
+Code § 515:20-15-2.
 The Board forwards favorable recommendations to the governor within 30 days, and the governor has 90 days to act.
-If the governor does not approve the recommendation, it is deemed denied.
-57 Okla.
-Stat.
-Ann. § 332.19.
+If the governor does not approve the recommendation within the 90 days, it is deemed denied.
+Okla.
+Stat. tit.
+57 § 332.19.

 G. Frequency of grants